JetBrains/kotlin-web-site/pages/docs/reference/android-overview.md

 * **Less code combined with greater readability**.
 Spend less time writing your code and working to understand the code of others.
 * **Mature language and environment**.
-Since its creation in 2011, Kotlin has developed continuously, not only as a language but as a whole ecosystem with robust tooling.
+Since its creation in 2011, Kotlin has developed continuously, not only as a language but also as a whole ecosystem with robust tooling.
 Now it's seamlessly integrated in Android Studio and is actively used by many companies for developing Android applications.
 * **Kotlin support in Android Jetpack and other libraries**.
 [KTX extensions](https://developer.android.com/kotlin/ktx) add Kotlin language features, such as coroutines, extension functions, lambdas, and named parameters, to existing Android libraries.